omarvsoft/aws-solutions-architect-associate-notes/README.md

 SQS does not __encrypt__ messages by default.

 Default __visibility timeout__ for SQS is __30 seconds__.

+__Standard queues__ provide at-least-once delivery, which means that each message is delivered at least once.

+__FIFO queues__ provide exactly-once processing, which means that each message is delivered once and remains available until a consumer processes it and deletes it.
+Duplicates are not introduced into the queue.

 Each __FIFO Queue__ uses —
 - Message Deduplication ID